organicmaps/organicmaps.github.io/content/faq/routing-10-wrong-direction/index.md

 ---
 title: Location arrow points to wrong direction.
 How to fix?
+slug: Location arrow points to wrong direction.
+How to fix?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies: